OPA Board of Directors

 Dr. Angela Ho

-Dr Angela Ho is a psychiatrist in Toronto working on a case management team for marginally-housed individuals with psychotic, substance use and trauma disorders.
+Dr. Angela Ho is a psychiatrist in Toronto working on a case management team for marginally-housed individuals with psychotic, substance use and trauma disorders.
 She also has a part-time practice focused on family/couples therapy.
-Dr. Ho is an Assistant Professor with the University of Toronto, Faculty of Medicine.
-With the Ontario Medical Association, she is a member of the Priority & Leadership Group and Section on Psychiatry Executive.
-She also sits on the Board of Directors for Inner City Health Associates.
+Dr. Ho is an Assistant Professor with the Department of Psychiatry, University of Toronto Faculty of Medicine.
+She was President of the Ontario Psychiatric Association 2022-2024 and is Co-Chair of the OPA Education Committee.
+She previously served on the Ontario Medical Association Priority & Leadership Group and OMA Section on Psychiatry Executive.
+She formerly sat on the Board of Directors for Inner City Health Associates.

 Secretary